R-kill-9/HTB-Notes/Protocols/RPC.md

 The **Remote Procedure Call (RPC)** protocol enables software to execute code on a remote system as if it were local.
 In a Windows environment, RPC is integral to communication between services and client machines, often used for managing resources, retrieving system information, and interacting with Active Directory.

 ## Rpcclient
 `rpcclient` is a tool in the Samba suite used to interact with Windows machines and enumerate information about SMB shares, user accounts, groups, and other domain-related data.
-It communicates with the target via the Remote Procedure Call (RPC) protocol.

 #### Connecting to a Target